NOAA-EMC/UPP/docs/InputsOutputs.rst

 A default control file, :bolditalic:`postxconfig-NT.txt`, is provided and read by the UPP.
-For users wishing to customize the control file to add or remove fields and/or levels, they may do so by modyfying the :bolditalic:`postcntrl.xml` and then remaking the text file required by the UPP.
+For users wishing to customize the control file to add or remove fields and/or levels, they may do so by modifying the :bolditalic:`postcntrl.xml` and then remaking the text file as described in the later section :ref:`Creating the Flat Text File`.

 ..
 Note::
    The control file names :bolditalic:`postxconfig-NT.txt` and :bolditalic:`postcntrl.xml` are generic